-Most Improvised Life readers know that Sally has been occupied lately with the serious illness of a close friend – namely, myself.
-Now recuperating, we’ve realized something about perfection: in the case of us human beings, it does not mean being super-human or doing everything exactly right.
+Most Improvised Life readers know that Sally has been occupied lately with the serious illness of a close friend – namely, myself (David Saltman).
+Now recuperating, I’ve realized something about perfection: in the case of us human beings, it does not mean being super-human or doing everything exactly right.
 It simply means being normal.
 When you’ve been visited by the Death Eaters, nothing is more perfect than a cup of tea.

 Among other things, Tom makes art out of microbes.
 His Studies on the Themes of Bacteria and Baceriophages (a virus that infects and replicates), are startling for the way they convey the hidden universe within us.